chrislambert-ky/analysis-ky-roadclosures/README.md

 # Analysis of Road Closure Data from Kentucky

 ### Personal Disclaimer:
 - _While I am an employee of the Kentucky Transportation Cabinet, this analysis of road closure data is not an official KYTC analysis.
-This project exists for me to learn and grow my skills in web development (HTML, CSS, Javascript)._
+This project exists for me to learn and grow my skills in Python._
 - _My background is in:_
   - IT Project Manager / Data Analyst
   - SQL (Google BigQuery, Oracle)